brimdata/zed/zng/docs/zng-over-json.md

 ```
 The good news is the `a` field came through just fine, but there are
 a few problems with the remaining fields:
-* the timestamp lost precision (due to 53 bits of mantissa in a javascript
+* the timestamp lost precision (due to 53 bits of mantissa in a JavaScript
-IEEE floating point number) and was converted from a time type to a number,
+IEEE 754 floating point number) and was converted from a time type to a number,
 * the int64 lost precision for the same reason, and
 * the IP address has been converted to a string.